The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces

-Analyzing in more details the results, we see that, for $U=1.5$~eV, the spin up $d$ DOS center is at $E-E_F\approx1.5$~eV and at $\approx2.0$~eV in Fig.~\ref{fig.DOS}-b and~\ref{fig.DOS}-d, respectively.
-Clearly the differences in the two cases can be interpreted as due to the initial state dependence of perturbation theory and they reflect the differences between the LSDA and LSDA+U DOS.
+Analyzing in more details the results for $U=1.5$~eV, we note that the spin up $d$ DOS center is predicted at $E-E_F\approx-1.5$~eV and at $\approx-2.0$~eV respectively in calculations without and with the HF potential (Fig.~\ref{fig.DOS}-b and~\ref{fig.DOS}-d).
+Clearly the differences in the two cases are due to the initial state dependence of perturbation theory and they reflect the differences between the LSDA and LSDA+U DOS.
 In spite of that, the two results are overall quite similar.
-The interaction strength $U=1.5$ eV is comparable to the spin-splitting of the LSDA $d$ bands, or, in other words, to the Stoner parameter evaluated from the LSDA band structure \cite{gu.78,zeller}.
-In general, we find that whenever $U$ is comparable to the LSDA Stoner parameter, neglecting the HF potential and using the LSDA Green's function to compute $\Sigma^{\sigma (2)}_{i \lambda }(\omega)$ is a practically reliable simplification. \\ We now compare the LSDA+$\Sigma_2$ results for $U=1.5$ eV and for $U=2.5$ eV (Fig.~\ref{fig.DOS}-d and -f).
+In this specific case, neglecting the HF potential and using the LSDA Green's function to compute $\Sigma^{\sigma (2)}_{i \lambda }(E)$ is a practical and reliable simplification. \\ Next, w compare the LSDA+$\Sigma_2$ results for $U=1.5$ eV and for $U=2.5$ eV (Fig.~\ref{fig.DOS}-d and -f respectively).
 We see that a larger $U$ does not significantly change the position of the $d$ states, but it induces a narrowing of both the spin up and the spin down DOS features.
-According to this finding, an increase in the local Coulomb parameter $U$ including dynamic self-energy effects leads to a re-shaping of the spectrum rather than in a modification of their spin-splitting as one would expect based on a static mean-field picture. \\ Far from the Fermi level, we distinguish a satellite appearing in the spin-up channel below -4 eV.
+According to this finding, an increase in the local Coulomb parameter $U$ including dynamic self-energy effects leads to a re-shaping of the spectrum rather than in a modification of their spin-splitting as one would expect based on a static mean-field picture. \\ For energies far below from the Fermi level, we distinguish a satellite appearing in the spin-up channel below -4 eV.
 A similar feature has been unequivocally observed in photoemission measurements for Ni~\cite{gu.ba.77} and it has been predicted for bulk Fe as well~\cite{gr.ma.07}.
-Here we show that it is present even in a Fe monolayer.
-This a solid prediction of an intrinsic many-body spectroscopic feature that, we hope, will be identified in experiments.
-As already noted in Ref.~\cite{gr.ma.07} for bulk calculations, the center of the satellite systematically shifts towards lower energies when increasing $U$.\\
+Here we predict that it is present even in a Fe monolayer.
+As already noted in Ref.~\cite{gr.ma.07} for bulk calculations, albeit performed with a SPT-FLEX impurity solver instead of $\Sigma_2$, the center of the satellite systematically shifts towards lower energies when increasing $U$.\\